minaskar/pocomc/joss/paper.md

-Markov chain Monte Carlo (MCMC) has been established as the standard tool for Bayesian computation in astronomy and cosmology, either as a standalone algorithm or as part of another method (e.g. nested sampling [@skilling2006nested]).
-However, as MCMC relies on the local exploration of the posterior, the presense of non-linear correlation between parameters and multimodality can at best hinder its performance and at worst violate its theoretical guarantees of convergence (i.e. ergodicity).
-Usually those challenges are partially addressed by reparameterising the model using a common change-of-variables parameter transformation.
-However, guessing the right kind of reparameterisation a priori is not trivial as it often requires a deep knowledge of the physical model and its symmetries.
+Markov chain Monte Carlo (MCMC) has been established as the standard tool for Bayesian computation in astronomy and cosmology, either as a standalone algorithm or as part of another method [e.g., nested sampling, @skilling2006nested].
+However, as MCMC relies on the local exploration of the posterior, the presence of a non-linear correlation between parameters and multimodality can at best hinder its performance and at worst violate its theoretical guarantees of convergence (i.e. ergodicity).
+Usually, those challenges are partially addressed by reparameterising the model using a common change-of-variables parameter transformation.
+However, guessing the right kind of reparameterisation _a priori_ is not trivial as it often requires a deep knowledge of the physical model and its symmetries.
 These problems are usually complicated further by the substantial computational cost of evaluating astronomical and cosmological models. `pocoMC` is designed to tackle exactly these kinds of difficulties by automatically reparameterising